How to Apply – International Students

 Requests for Return of Original Documents

-Only documents deemed to be 'irreplaceable' by the institution will be returned to students.
+All documents received become the property of MITT and will not be returned.
+In select cases, documents deemed to be 'irreplaceable' by the institution may be returned to students.

 Examples of commonly received documents that are deemed ‘replaceable’ and will not be returned include:

 - English proficiency score reports (IELTS, TOEFL, etc.)

 - Translations of original documents (unless permanently affixed to an original document which is deemed to be irreplaceable)

 - Any unofficial documents